KILTprotocol/kilt-did-driver/README.md

 ## About

-A containerized version of this driver is available on [KILT Protocol's dockerhub](https://hub.docker.com/r/kiltprotocol/kilt-did-driver).
+A containerised version of this driver is available on [KILT Protocol's dockerhub](https://hub.docker.com/r/kiltprotocol/kilt-did-driver).

 ## Dev setup